dmorl/MichiganCOVID/README.md

 ### MichiganOverview__ProbableDeceased.csv

 **Source:** Data is found under the Cumulative Data link of Michigan's Coronavirus webpage https://www.michigan.gov/coronavirus/0,9753,7-406-98163_98173---,00.html <br />
-**Description:** A spreadsheet converting dashboard data of probable deceased COVID-19 cases in Michigan released by the Michigan Department of Health & Human Services <br />
+**Description:** A spreadsheet converting dashboard data of probable deceased COVID-19 cases in Michigan released by the Michigan Department of Health & Human Services.
+Probable deaths include individuals who have COVID indicated as a cause of death on their death certificate but have not had a positive diagnostic laboratory test <br />
 **Date range:** 2020-03-01 through 2020-06-16 <br />

 **Author notes:** As of 2020-06-05, Michigan.gov has moved over to the Microsoft Power BI data dashboard and began reporting probable COVID cases.
 However, the Author did not begin collecting demographic information on probable cases until 2020-06-07 <br />